-There are several ways for students to enact new, or engage in existing, sustainability projects on campus, but these are not required of all students, nor is there consistent funding available.
+Score explanation: There are several ways for students to enact new, or engage in existing, sustainability projects on campus, but these are not required of all students, nor is there consistent funding available.
 The summer veterinary scholars program is available to a subset of veterinary students, and as a part of the program students are required to participate in green laboratory practice training and some small laboratory sustainability initiatives.
 A handful of veterinary students can be involved in Veterinary Sustainability Intern program, which allows students to learn more about environmentally and socially sustainable practices in veterinary medicine.
 Finally there is a veterinary preventive medicine (ACVPM) residency program with emphasis on sustainability, but only a small number of students can participate.

-2. Does your institution offer opportunities for veterinary students to do research related to planetary health and/or sustainable vetcare?
-2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
-1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
-0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
-Score explanation: 2 points.

-There are several ways that veterinary students can engage in research on sustainability topics.
+1 4.2.
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points) There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point) There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points) Score Assigned: 2 ----------------- --- Score explanation: There are several ways that veterinary students can engage in research on sustainability topics.
 There is a formal veterinary summer scholars program that supports student projects on a variety of topics, including planetary health/sustainable healthcare.
 The program consists of a 12-week summer project in hypothesis-based research under a College of Veterinary Medicine and Biomedical Sciences faculty mentor.
 The program concludes with a research symposium where students present findings to faculty and peers.
 Topics include sustainability initiatives and planetary health.
 Independent from this, the Veterinary Sustainability Intern team allows students to learn more about environmentally and socially sustainable practices (e.g., procurement, water, energy, waste) in veterinary medicine.
 These interns are supported by faculty mentors and encouraged to contribute directly to research of the group.

-3. Does the veterinary school have a webpage where veterinary students can find specific information related to planetary health and/or sustainable vetcare activities and mentors within the veterinary school?
-For example, projects achieved, current initiatives underway at the veterinary school and/or contact of information of potential mentors.

-- The veterinary school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors. - There is a veterinary school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the veterinary school, but it lacks key information. - 0 There is no veterinary-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+4.3.
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
+For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.
+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points) There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the institution, but it lacks key information.
+(1 point) There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points) 1 Score Assigned: